Ancient Civilization Discovered In Antarctica? Giant Castle On Google Could Revolutionize Understanding Of History, Conspiracy Theorists Claim [Video]

 The giant structure, allegedly about 400 feet (121 meters) across, looks like an oval-shaped medieval castle or fort with concentric walls, according to conspiracy theorists.
 The giant circular structure in Antarctica gives strong evidence of a lost ancient city and civilization that once flourished in the South Pole region.

-But while some theorists said that the structure was built by advanced extraterrestrial beings, others insisted they were built by humans.
+But while some theorists said that the structure was built by advanced extraterrestrial beings, others insist it was built by humans.

 What is this fort doing in Antarctica?
 Motte and bailey castle remains emerge from icecap https://t.co/uBXNZI7Fox